JimHotchkiss/project_manager/NOTES.md

     - The row is snake_case
     - rails g resource Technology name:string
     - rails g ProjectTechnology name:string

+# 3/24/2021
+    [] Schema is associated correctly
+        - ProjectTechnology did not come out right
+        (x) rails db:drop
+        (x) Delete schema
+        (-) Delete migrations - Didn't have to
+        (-) Correctly generate ProjectTechnology - Didn't have to () rails db:create
+        () rails db:migrate
+    [] Submit Form
+    - Note: Form would not submit, when testing it.
+I found that I did not have an openning div, and this prevent the form from submitting.
+    (x) Strong params
+    (x) Create method
+    (x) Show view
+        (x) @project variable is showing up nil, on the Project show page.
+View is rendering though.
+            - Note: The new method reroutes to the show method.
+There you'll search for the instance with .find(params[:id]).
+Show method implicitly reroutes to the show view
+    () Form validations
+    (x) URL - projects/new
+        - This is handled by Rails resources
+## Note: When building models with resource, remember to add --no-test-framework
+## Associations
+    # Project
+        - has_many Technologies
+    # Technology
+        - has_many Projects
+    # ProjectTechnology
+        - belongs_to Project
+        - belongs_to Technology
+        - Attribute ?
+            Note - This model can be renamed
 Note - Video - 5/4 FT Rails Models, Routes, Forms, Path Helpers ~ hour

 Note - rails generator resource - Will build a Model, Controller, View and Route resources